MKindberg/MKindberg/README.md

 Wanted a way to start Sonos speakers and openhab things at a specific time without having to set an alarm in multiple apps.

 ## Language servers
-Got curious about language servers and started exploring what they can to
+Got curious about language servers and started exploring what they can do.

 ### [zig-lsp-server](https://github.com/mkindberg/zig-lsp-server)
 Noticed that there was a lot of duplicate code in the servers and extraced the common code into a library which simplified a lot.